 Living Toys: With the advanced AI, robotics, and microbot technology, this trope is trivial to instantiate.
 However, small toys don't generally have the computer capacity to run self-aware AI.

 Longevity Treatment: There are a couple of nanosymbionts that extend life expectancy by ten years or so each.
 Rejuvenation is expensive and unreliable, but actually reverses aging.

-Made of Iron: Submissa series bioroids.
-Canonically intended for BDSM play, they're actually tougher than the Spartan series Super Soldier bioroids.
+Made of Iron: Submissa series bioroids are canonically intended for BDSM play; they're actually tougher than the Spartan series Super Soldier bioroids.
 The effect is less pronounced in Fourth Edition (due to Hit Points being calculated from Strength, not Health).